CodeWith-SMR/CodeWith-SMR/README.md

 <p align="center">Hi 👋!
 I am a web developer, a web development enthusiast and student at SMIT.
 I'm passionate about creating dynamic and user-friendly web applications using modern technologies like HTML, CSS, JavaScript, React, and Firebase.

-🔭 I’m currently working on various projects, including a student management portal, a music player app, and Firebase integration for authentication and file uploads.

-🌱 I’m always learning new tools and techniques to enhance my coding skills and contribute to open-source projects.

-📫 Feel free to connect with me at [codewithsmr@gmail.com](mailto:codewithsmr@gmail.com) or check out my projects on GitHub.

-🚀 Let's build something amazing together!
 </p>

 ###